Manchery/awesome-visual-tokenizer/README.md

 # Awesome Visual Tokenizers [WIP🚧]

-A curated list of resources on visual tokenizers.
+A curated list of resources on visual tokenizers (primarily for visual generation).

 We welcome your contributions!
 If you find any mistakes or omissions, please let us know.